emqx/emqx-docs/en_US/data-integration/data-bridge-dynamo.md

 ### Create DynamoDB Data Bridge

-You need to create 2 data bridges to PostgreSQL for messages storage and event records respectively.

-#### Messages Storage

 1. Go to EMQX Dashboard, and click **Data Integration** -> **Data Bridge**.

 2. Click **Create** on the top right corner of the page.